Translate

 Sanderlings were busy feeding and resting.

-A huge flock of Sanderling pass in front of the Duna De Valdevaqueros, at the far end of the beach.
+A massive flock of Sanderling pass in front of the Duna De Valdevaqueros at the far end of the beach.

 The memorable sight of Tarifa beach!